THE STRUCTURE AND FUNCTION OF NEURONS

 ENKEPHALINS AND ENDORPHINS

 PRIMARY FUNCTIONS: These are opioids that, like the drugs heroin and morphine, modulate pain and inhibit pain signals.
-Endorphins and enkephalins have links to laughter, love, sex, and appetising food.
+Endorphins and enkephalins are associated with laughter, love, sex, and appetising food.
 Many people feel better after exercising.
 One reason for this may be that exercise boosts endorphin levels.

 Endorphins and enkephalins are the body's natural painkillers.
 When a person is injured, pain impulses travel up the spinal cord to the brain.
 The brain then releases endorphins and enkephalins.
-Enkephalins block pain signals in the spinal cord and create and reduce stress.
-Endorphins are thought to block pain principally at the brain stem.
+Enkephalins block pain signals in the spinal cord and modulate stress.
+Endorphins are thought to block pain, primarily at the level of the brainstem.
 Both are morphine-like substances whose functions are similar to those of illegal and legal opium-based drugs called opioids.

-Opioids are a class of drugs that work on increasing endorphin and enkephalin availability in the brain they create a feeling of pleasure, reduce stress and promote a sensation of floaty, oceanic calm.
+Opioids are a class of drugs that work by increasing endorphin and enkephalin availability in the brain.
+They create a feeling of pleasure, reduce stress and promote a sensation of floaty, oceanic calm.
 They also depress physical functions like breathing and may produce physical dependence.
 Opioids either come from the opium poppy (The opium poppy is the key source for many narcotics, including morphine, codeine, and heroin) or are synthetic.

-• Desomorphine, known by the street name krokodil, is a powerful opioid derivative of codeine.
+Desomorphine, known by the street name krokodil, is a potent opioid derivative of codeine.
 Like heroin and other opioids, it has a sedative and analgesic effect and is highly addictive.

 LEGAL OPIATES